-In Local Test, you can install your extension on your own channel, in the Extension Manager section of the streamer dashboard.
-If you are directed to configure the extension, see Required Configurations.
+In Local Test, you can install your Extension on your own channel, in the Extension Manager section of the streamer dashboard.
+If you are directed to configure the Extension, see Required Configurations.
 Click Activate.
-Then you can test your extension.
+Then you can test your Extension.

-In both Local Test and Hosted Test, extensions are visible only to a developer-provided list of test accounts and a small subset of Twitch staff.
-Other viewers see your channel without any extensions.
+In both Local Test and Hosted Test, Extensions are visible only to a developer-provided list of test accounts and a small subset of Twitch staff.
+Other viewers see your channel without any Extensions.

 Once you complete the hosted test, you can submit the version for Review.
-While in review, all test accounts can continue to test the extension as before.
+While in review, all test accounts can continue to test the Extension as before.

-Pending Action means revisions are required.
-You are contacted (at the author email address you provided) and told the reason(s) the extension was not approved.
-You can then take the extension back to a test state, iterate on the issues, and re-submit for review: no new version needs to be created.
+- Pending Action means revisions are required.
+You are contacted at the email address you provided and told any the reason the Extension was not approved.
+You can then take the extension back to a test state, iterate on the issues, and re-submit for review.
+You do not need to create a new version.

 - Be aware that some viewers or streamers may be using the old version at that very moment.